honeycombio/refinery/README.md

 A standard deployment will have a cluster of two or more Refinery processes accessible via a separate load balancer.
 Refinery processes must be able to communicate with each other to concentrate traces on single servers.

-Within your application (or other Honeycomb event sources) you would configure the `API Host` to be http(s)://load-balancer/.
-Everything else remains the same (api key, dataset name, etc. - all that lives with the originating client).
+Within your application (or other Honeycomb event sources) you would configure the `API Host` to be `http(s)://load-balancer/``.
+Everything else remains the same (API key, dataset name, and so on - all that lives with the originating client).

 ### Minimum Configuration